An asylum is a psychiatric hospital where people with serious psychiatric illnesses are being treated, but some just got way so insane, it’s creepy.

 In 1896 the site for the Essex County Hospital Centre (formerly known as the Overbrook Insane Asylum) was selected due to its remote, high altitude location, which, it was believed, could provide a healthy, peaceful setting for patients to rehabilitate in.
 The hospital was built as the nearby Newark Hospital was overcrowded and this hospital was to relieve the pressure.
 Overbrook in its heyday could serve up to 3000 patients (even though it was only built to serve 1600) at a time during the 1930’s and 1960’s.
 The hospital was sprawled over a 325 acre plot with multiple buildings, many connected by underground tunnels (some of which are still there).

-It was initially built as a general hospital for the public but was transitioned to a mental asylum in the 1920’s.
+It was initially built as a general hospital for the public but was transitioned to a mentally insane asylum in the 1920’s.

 The hospital was the stuff of nightmares, with electro-shock therapy, insulin shock therapy and lobotomies common place.